diogenesofweb/blog/articles/making_a_blog_website_with_sveltekit.md

 </main>
 ```

-Defining [load](https://kit.svelte.dev/docs#loading-input) function to fetch corresponding endpoints.\
+As the [load](https://kit.svelte.dev/docs#loading-input) function fetches corresponding endpoints, the index page receives all posts from it.

-Then list all tags and filter blogs by route param (?tag=) if there is one.
+Then all tags are listed and blogs are filtered by route param (?tag=) if there is one.

 ```html
 <!-- index.svelte -->